ryanbriones/linked-list-problems/README.markdown

 To build using Rake, you will need Ruby, Rubygems and the Rake gem installed.
 If you have a Mac with Leopard or Snow Leopard on it, you already have what you need.

-    rake SOURCE_FILE
+    rake SOURCE_FILE_WITHOUT_EXT

-To build an individual solution.
+To build an individual solution where the output binary has the same basename of the source file.
 Like:

     rake 15-mergesort-test
     ./15-mergesort-test